yorickpeterse/nvim-pqf/README.md

 ## Features

 - Better highlights for line and column numbers
-- Highlights for the item type (error, warning, etc)
-- Item types use the same signs as NeoVim's diagnostic signs
+- Highlights for the item type (error, warning, etc), using the same highlights as NeoVim's diagnostics
 - File paths are aligned so messages always start at the same column, making them easier to read
 - Works for both quickfix and location list windows
-- Items only display the first line in case they contain multiple lines
+- Items (by default) only display the first line in case they contain multiple lines

 ## Requirements